 Corporations engaged in manufacturing in Wisconsin may claim a credit.
-See the Schedule Z instructions below.
+See the Schedule Z instructions on page 9.

 Line 2.
 Research Expense Credit - Enter the research expense credit from Schedule R, line 16.

 Corporations that increase qualified research expenses in Wisconsin may claim a credit.